HugoCalmels/Rails_Project_Habits_Tracker/README.md

 ## Summary

-I started this project back in decembre 2021, I wanted to build a good & fast back-end application.
+I started this project back in december 2021, I wanted to build a good & fast back-end application.
 At that time, I didn't knew much about CSS & JS.
 It also was a great oppurtiny to train those skills.
 There is no animations, the back-end is not perfect, but it is working and thats what matter the most.

 ## Libraries
-* Devise, connected to Gmail API for email validation
+* Devise, connected to Gmail API for email validation.

 ### Features